-Kering has two divisions, Luxury and Sport & Lifestyle, which house the respective brands.
-As of 2015, the following brands were part of each of the divisions:
+Kering has three divisions, Couture & Leather Goods, Watches & Jewelry and Kering Eyewear, which house the respective brands.
+As of 2020, the following brands were part of each of the divisions:

 The jewel in Kering’s bag has always been Gucci, and the group has always put a high level of emphasis and focus in creating the right growth path for the iconic brand.
+In 2020, Gucci contributed 63% of revenue to Kering’s Luxury House business, followed by 13% by Saint Laurent.
 But for the last couple of years, sales for Gucci have slumped, which warranted a major overhaul in the brand’s operations.
 In 2014, the head designer and the chief executive were replaced.
 Similar to other luxury brands, Kering also took the decision of significantly downsizing the wholesale side of the Gucci business and concentrating all sales points into the Gucci-owned store network.
 Going forward, there will be strict control over the number and size of new store openings, staff in stores will be given more training, advertising campaigns will be revisited, packaging will be overhauled and the brand’s website will be redesigned.
 With Gucci being the primary contributor to revenues, Kering will eagerly await the impact of all these initiatives.

 After the official name change from PPR to Kering, Chairman and CEO Francois-Henri Pinault had remarked, “Kering is a name with meaning, a name that expresses both our purpose and corporate vision.
 Strengthened by this new identity, we shall continue to serve our brands to liberate their potential for growth”.
 The group’s corporate website emphasizes that Kering stands for “imagination”.
 The group’s mission is outlined as “to allow customers to express, fulfil and enjoy themselves through our products”.